 As you begin to optimize yourself for mental health and wellbeing, become intentional about your goals.
 What, exactly, do you want for yourself and your life?
 How do you want to think?
 Feel?
 What do you want to do?
 How do you define a life worth living?

-Once you know what you want, you are in a good position to optimize yourself to achieve it.
+Once you know what you want, you are in a good position to self-optimize to achieve it.

 - What connections would you like to develop and enhance?